The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 The second assertion follows from the definition of critical points. \end{proof}

-The number of points in the zero locus of the Hermitian critical ideal is constant on an open dense subset of $\V^2$.
-This number takes account of points $(\bz,\bw)\in X_{\circ}$.
-The number of solutions with $\bw=\bar{\bz}$ can be lower and if $\bv=\bar{\bu}$ it is equal to the number of critical points of $q_{\bu}$.
-This number is only locally constant on an open dense subset and so depends on the point $\bu\in\V$.
-With a slightly abuse of notation we also call these \emph{critical points}, they coincide with the \emph{conjugated singles} of \cite[Definition 3.6]{f2024}.
-Since the definition is additive over the components of $X$ the assumptions we have taken on the variety are well posed.
+The number of points in the zero locus of the Hermitian critical ideal of a point $(\bu,\bv)$ is constant on a Zariski-open subset of $\V^2$.
+This number counts points $(\bz,\bw)\in X_{\circ}$.
+The number of solutions such that $\bw=\bar{\bz}$ can be lower and if $\bv=\bar{\bu}$ it is equal to the number of critical points of $q_{\bu}$.
+This number is only locally constant on the projection over the $\bu$ component of the Zariski-open dense subset above and so depends on the point $\bu\in\V$.
+By a slight abuse of notation, we sometimes also call these \emph{critical points}, they coincide with the \emph{conjugated singles} of \cite[Definition 3.6]{f2024}.
+Since the definition is additive over the components of a variety, the assumption of irreducibility of $X$ is not restrictive.

-\begin{Def} Let $X$ be an algebraic variety, the \emph{virtual Hermitian Distance degree} of $X$ is the constant number of solutions, on a dense subset, of the Hermitian critical ideal \eqref{cond} and it is denoted $\vHD(X)$.
-The \emph{Hermitian Distance degree} of $X$ is the subset of $\N$ consisting on the numbers of critical points of $q_{\bu}$ which do not vary in an open set, with respect to the topology induced by $q$, containing $\bu$ and it is denoted $\HD(X)$. \end{Def}
+\begin{Def} Let $X$ be an algebraic variety.
+The \emph{virtual Hermitian Distance degree} of $X$ is the constant number of solutions of the Hermitian critical ideal \eqref{cond} of $(\bu,\bv)$ in a Zariski-open subset of $\V^2$, and it is denoted $\vHD(X)$.
+The \emph{Hermitian Distance degree} of $X$ is the subset of $\N$ consisting in the numbers of critical points of $q_{\bu}$ which do not vary for $\bu$ in an Euclidean-open subset of $\V$, and it is denoted $\HD(X)$. \end{Def}

-By definition it holds the inequality $\max\HD(X)\leq\vHD(X)$.
-It will be common to get the strict inequality for an algebraic variety $X$, we will see this in the case of conics in Subsection~\ref{ssec:conics}. \paragraph{}
+By definition, it holds the inequality $\max\HD(X)\leq\vHD(X)$.
+It will be common to get the strict inequality for an algebraic variety $X$, for example see the case of conics in Subsection~\ref{ssec:conics}.

-Some inequalities involving both the $\ED$ and $\HD$ of a real variety are presented in the following result.
+Some inequalities involving both the $\ED$ and $\HD$ of a real algebraic variety are presented in the following result.